antonfirsov/docs/2020/11-Nov/dotnet5/dotnet5.md

 ## .NET 5.0+

-Last year, we shared a broad [vision of a singled unified .NET stack and ecosystem](https://devblogs.microsoft.com/dotnet/introducing-net-5/).
+Last year, we shared a broad [vision of a singular .NET stack and ecosystem](https://devblogs.microsoft.com/dotnet/introducing-net-5/).
 We're happy to report that we did much of the underlying work needed to deliver that vision.
 We started the release with [CoreCLR](https://github.com/dotnet/coreclr), [CoreFX](https://github.com/dotnet/corefx), and [Mono](https://github.com/mono/mono) all in separate repos, and with significant duplication across them.
 We ended the release with the CoreCLR and Mono runtimes and the .NET libraries all together in the [runtime](https://github.com/dotnet/runtime) repo.
 In particular, Mono (in the runtime repo) and CoreCLR now use the same libraries.
 Unfortunately, due to the global pandemic, we had to defer shipping a release of Xamarin based on this repo until .NET 6.0.

 As part of .NET 5.0, we are releasing a new version of web assembly based on Mono and the .NET libraries, from the runtime repo (as opposed to the [mono](https://github.com/mono/mono) repo).
 The web assembly component of the release delivers on the initial vision, and proves out the model.
 We look forward to adding support for iOS and Android apps, based on Mono and the .NET libraries, as part of .NET 6.0.